intel/neural-compressor/docs/mixed_precision.md

 Intel has worked with the TensorFlow development team to enhance TensorFlow to include bfloat16 data support for CPUs.
 For more information about BF16 in TensorFlow, please read [Accelerating AI performance on 3rd Gen Intel® Xeon® Scalable processors with TensorFlow and Bfloat16](https://blog.tensorflow.org/2020/06/accelerating-ai-performance-on-3rd-gen-processors-with-tensorflow-bfloat16.html).

-Intel® Low Precision Optimization Tool can support op-wise BF16 precision for TensorFlow now.
+Intel® Neural Compressor can support op-wise BF16 precision for TensorFlow now.
 With BF16 support, it can get a mixed precision model with acceptable accuracy and performance or others objective goals.
 This document will give a simple introduction of TensorFlow BF16 convert transformation and how to use the BF16.

 ## BF16 Convert Transformation in TensorFlow